mirandaday16/mediabias/Meetings/Meeting Notes.md

 Questions:
 - Does the caption correctly reflect the content?
 Are there opinions inserted into the caption?
 - Which is more helpful: alt text or caption?
 What is the difference?
 When there is a difference, why?
 Is alt text more objective?

+---

+### Friday, January 31, 2020

+**Progress this past week**:
+- Manually fixed all broken links and missing data
+- Conducted analysis on main entities of articles (based on json file data) compared to entities in captions.
+    - You can see the data plotted [here](../Data/processed_data/Main_Entities/README.md)
+- Based on above analysis, added a dedicated section for current hyptheses [here](../Data/processed_data/README.md)

+**Next steps**:
+- Other caption analysis: relationship to media, detailed v. not, subjective v. not
+    - Regarding subjectivity, will reference Jurafsky Ch.
+21

+---